Middle School Festivals and Honor Groups

 Each year, middle school bands, choirs and orchestras have the opportunity to perform in an adjudicated setting.
 A judge will listen, make comments and work with the group to help elevate there musical knowledge and performance level.

-For large group festival dates, please see the Fine Arts Calendar.
+For large group festival dates, please see the Fine Arts Calendar (link on main menu).

-The Anchorage Junior Youth Symphony (JYS) Band and Orchestra provides an opportunity for outstanding music students to rehearse and perform in an auditioned performing group.
-In addition, students in the JYS Band or Orchestra also get the opportunity to perform in a symphony orchestra setting.
+All-City Band and Orchestra provide an opportunity for outstanding music students to rehearse and perform in an auditioned performing group.
+In addition, students in the Band or Orchestra also get the opportunity to perform in a symphony orchestra setting.